Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Discussion and Conclusions

 Since we are measuring the locus of the kinematic signal instead of the spatial location of stellar density peaks, these two signals are not necessarily expected to coincide, as the relation between density and kinematics is not straight forward.
 Interestingly, for two of our kinematic arms, we do find location and pitch angle coincidence with previous determinations \citep{Reid2014}, the deviations from their known overdensity counterparts are minimal, consistent within $1-\sigma$ uncertainties.

 Besides $\beta$ and $\epsilon$, the last kinematic spiral arm, $\delta$, does not appear to have an overdensity counterpart, neither in stars nor in gas.
-Its pitch angle and location suggests it represents an out of phase response to Perseus arm ($\epsilon$).
+However, this structure is close to the Perseus arm, and both share similar pitch angles.
+As Perseus is one of the two massive stellar arms, strong enough to trigger a wide kinematic response as it sweeps the disc, suggesting the $\delta$ structure could represent an out of phase response to Perseus arm ($\epsilon$).

 It is worth to mention that each kinematic spiral found in Fig. \ref{fig:DV} can be described by a logarithmic spiral (Fig. \ref{fig:DV-fit}).
-However, these structures are not continuous, they have several gaps, and are made up by clumps, revealing the flocculent nature of the Galactic spiral arms.
+However, these structures are not continuous, they have several gaps, and are made up by clumps, revealing a flocculent nature in the kinematics of the Galactic spiral arms.
+This kinematic flocculence seems to be a counterpart of the known density flocculence.

 The last action with the $\Delta V$ component was to generate x-z and y-z maps.
 The result is a set of vertical slices of the disc (Fig. \ref{fig:V_xz}), that reveal the thickness of the spiral arms.
 We found that the kinematic counterpart of Perseus arm has a vertical thickness of $\sim$600 pc, while that of Sagittarius-Carina arm has a thickness of $\sim$400 pc.